Cooley's Mammoth Jackstock

 A heritage breed is a traditional livestock type raised by our forefathers in the United States.
 The American Mammoth Jackstock is a unique heritage breed of large donkey going back to the late 1700's, created to be used to breed superior mules by crossing the large males, called Jacks, with mares (horse).
 Horses have 64 chromosomes, Mammoths have 62 and Mules have 63, which is why Mules are sterile and cannot reproduce.
 Mammoths were developed in the United States from imported European breeds mixed with our native stock left here by the earlier Spanish explorers.
 George Washington was one of the first breeders of American Mammoth Jackstock using a jack gifted to him by the King of Spain who he named Royal Gift.
 The Livestock Conservatory now has the American Mammoth Jackstock listed as an endangered Heritage breed.
 I believe that there are less than 3000 American Mammoths in the world.
 We know that Jackstock breeders selectively breeding for quality mammoths with foundation bloodlines are becoming just as rare.

 Mammoths come in many colors black, gray, and sorrels (red).
 Here at Cooley's Mammoth Jackstock we only breed for black with white points and grays.
 The American Mammoth Jackstock is the largest size of donkey and is known for being easy going, intelligent and deeply affectionate towards people.
 Mammoths should be at least 58" (14.2 hands) at the withers for a jack (male) or 56" (14 hands) for a jenny (female) and have good bone density according to the AMJS registry.
 Mammoths are truly the gentle giants of the donkey world.
 Here on our farm we have adult mammoths ranging from 14.1 hands to 16.2 hands and weighing between 900 to 1200 pounds.
 Mammoths are slow to mature and are not full grown until six years old.
-Some of our Mammoths have grown as much as six inches in their third year.
+Some of our Mammoths have grown as much as three to six inches in their third year.
 Mammoths can live to be forty years old.

 Our goal, here at Cooley's Mammoth Jackstock, is to breed a sweet natured, intelligent, forward moving, athletic American Mammoth Jackstock with balanced conformation with good bone density using foundation bloodlines.
 We have some of the best old foundation bloodlines to be found anywhere; going back to PCF's Preacher, Rancho La Burrada Walter, Bully Boy, Jen Jack, 3 Jumps Big Louie and Siemon's Glen.
 We sell our stock all over the United States, Canada and Mexico.